American prison literature: Post-WWII

 The Autobiography of Malcolm X, published in 1965, was the first full-length memoir of an African-American convict.
 Co-written by Alex Haley, the book was published the same year that X was assassinated.
 Prisoners and ex-prisoners began using the printed word to participate in revolutionary activities.
 Among those influenced by Malcolm X were Eldridge Cleaver, Iceberg Slim, Piri Thomas, and Jack Henry Abbott.

 The literary renaissance of prison writing coincided with the social and political unrest of the 1960s and 1970s.
-There was tremendous support for incarcerated writers since they represented an important front of the culture war.
+There was tremendous support for incarcerated writers since they represented an important front in the culture war.
 Inner city riots and prison riots exemplified the volatile emotional state of the entire population.
-The 1971 escape attempt by a San Quentin inmate and author, George Jackson (Soledad Brother), ended in bloodshed.
-Another activist author, Angela Davis, was implicated in the event because a gun that was used was registered in her name.
-Jackson's shooting lead to a mass hunger strike at New York's Attica Prison.
-The strike eventually lead to a prisoner uprising and a subsequent police assault leaving 128 wounded and 39 dead, 10 of the hostages.
+The escape attempt in 1971 by San Quentin inmate and author George Jackson (Soledad Brother) ended in bloodshed.
+The previous year, George's younger brother Jonathan had staged an unsuccessful hostage-taking raid aimed at freeing the three "Soledad Brothers".
+Activist author Angela Davis was implicated in the raid because the guns used were registered in her name.
+The August 1971 shooting death of George Jackson by San Quentin prison guards led to a hunger strike at New York's Attica Prison.
+The strike eventually resulted in a prisoner uprising and a subsequent police assault leaving 128 wounded and 39 dead (ten of whom were hostages).

 By the late 1970s, prison writing was being published extensively in "mass-market paperbacks, newspapers, magazines, major motion pictures."
 In the 1980s and 1990s, however, there was something of a backlash.
 New York State led the legislative attack against prison writing.
 In 1977, the "Son of Sam" law made it illegal for convict authors to collect money from their writings.
 Some claim that "[a]lthough ostensibly designed to 'protect the victim' and to keep criminals from profiting from their crimes, the real purpose of these laws was identical to the purpose of the repression of prison literature in the 1930s: to keep the American people in the dark about the American prison."

 According to Bell Gale Chevigny (1999), prison writing began to go out of fashion in the 1980s.
 One event triggering this reaction was the 1981 publication of the letters that Jack Henry Abbott wrote from prison to Norman Mailer.
 This enormously popular publication, entitled In the Belly of the Beast, documented the rage Abbott had cultivated in his years of incarceration.
 Within six weeks of his release from prison, Abbott killed a man during a fight.

 One of the few institutions that still continues to support prison writing is the PEN American Center.